coraxx/netdata_nv_plugin/README.md

 ### Known Bugs ###

 While making this plugin fit for Python 3 I encountered an old Python 2 style `print` in nvidia-ml-py's `pynvml.py` file.
 Line 1671 `print c_count.value` must be `print(c_count.value)`!
+You can do this fix on your own or use the fixed version from this repo.

 ### License ###